 Calories 10, Total Fat 0g (0% DV), Sodium 9mg (0% DV), Total Carb.
 2g (1% DV), Fiber 1.5g (0% DV), Total Sugars 1g, Protein 0g.

 The little packets offer diverse fibers from 5 different veggie/fruit sources, which is great for your digestive system and, hrm, keeping you regular.
-The creators admit that the absolute most healthful thing to do is just eat a lot of real fresh fruits and veggies, but NanoSalad is an awesome supplement for those times where you just don’t have access (or time) to get all that good stuff into your body.
+The creators admit that the absolute most healthful thing to do is just eat a lot of real fresh fruits and veggies, but NanoSalad is an awesome supplement from Orlando Weekly for those times where you just don't have access (or time) to get all that good stuff into your body.

 I like to think that my family does a good job of incorporating fruits and veggies into our lifestyle, though we could definitely do better, like trying vegan food every once in a while, since there are great recipes as a vegan chicken noodle soup you can easily find online.